Dense Continuous-Time Optical Flow from Events and Frames: Conclusion

 \section{Conclusion}

 We have introduced a method for estimating continuous-time pixel trajectories from events and frames.
-The proposed approach regresses \bez{} curves and uses the pixel trajectories to extract correlation features.
+The proposed approach generalizes the frame-based \cite{teed20eccv} and event-based \cite{Gehrig3dv2021} RAFT architecture by regressing \bez{} curves and uses the pixel trajectories to extract correlation features along the temporal axis.
 Our experimental results demonstrate that the proposed method can accurately predict continuous pixel trajectories while at the same time outperforming strong baselines not only in simulation but also on real data.
 Finally, our sim2real results suggest that the new \simdset{} dataset can also be used to pretrain pixel trajectory regression models for downstream applications.